Board work

 Board Committees

-In accordance with the external framework and in order to increase the effectiveness of the Board work, the Board has established separate working committees to assist the Board in preparing matters falling within the competence of the Board and to make decisions in matters delegated by the Board.
+In accordance with the external framework and in order to increase the effectiveness of the Board work, the Board has established separate working committees to assist the Board in preparing matters falling within the competence of the Board and in making decisions in matters delegated by the Board.
 The duties of the Board committees, as well as working procedures, are defined in the Committee Charters.
 In general, the Board committees do not have autonomous decision-making powers and each committee regularly reports on its work to the Board.
 Nordea follows the legal requirements and complies with the Code in terms of Board committees.

 Further information regarding the Board Committees is given here.